adarshdigievo/pygoat/djangocon_talk/a5_security_misconfig.md

-## Lab 1 (A5 Security Misconfiguration Lab 2 in Pygoat)
+## Lab 1 (A5 Security Misconfiguration Lab 1 in Pygoat)

 - Mission: Enter the admin page where a secret visible only to admin can be found.
 - Code: [views.py line:530](jetbrains://pycharm/navigate/reference?project=Djangocon%20-%20Pygoat&path=settings.py:530)
 - Go to [Lab page](http://localhost:8000/sec_mis) and open Lab 1.
 - Based on the error message, a check is done on an X-HOST header
 - We can intercept the request, modify it from client side to add the header and resend it.
 Now the attacker has access to the secret.
-- In this case, Pygoat gives out the ifo and invite attackers to attack.
+- In this case, Pygoat gives out the necessary info for attackers to attack.
 However, in real world, attackers will perform a number of similar attacks.
 - Attackers will check if all validations or verifications happen in the backend rather than relying on frontend supplied values.
 They will try modifying header values, change the request parameters, ids , etc. and see how the application behave.

 ## Lab 2 (A5 Security Misconfiguration Lab 2 in Pygoat)